ePages-de/epages-docs/apps/submit-app.md

 and all shipping labels are ready-for-printing with ease.
 {% endhighlight %}

-Search terms: Provide keywords that describe your app.
+Search terms: provide keywords that describe your app.
 Use a comma to separate the keywords.

 Application callback URL: make sure that this URL is SSL and public.
 After the merchant has confirmed the installation of your app in his store, it redirects the merchant to your application.
 The required query parameters will be automatically transferred.